futursolo/magichttp/README.rst

 Under Development
 =================
-Magichttp is still under heavy development(Pre-Alpha) and thus its API may change without a notice or transition.
+Magichttp is still under heavy development(Alpha).
+It may have unknown bugs.

+Use at your own risk.

 License
 -------